A step-by-step guide to help you buy or renovate old listed buildings.

 What is a listed building, anyway?

 The most straightforward definition of a listed building is a structure that has ‘special architectural’ and ‘historic interest’.
 These buildings are included on the National Heritage List, hence the term listed.
+Once included it is extremely hard to list out unless there are extraordinary circumstances at hand.

 It’s only logical that they are preserved and protected since they’re recognised as exceptional in a national context.
+Many architectural masterpieces fall under the tight government protection.

 - Historic England has a searchable map including a complete list of all listed properties in England.